zeuming/RoboTwin/policy/openpi/README.md

 # gpu_use: if not using multi gpu,set to gpu_id like 0;else set like 0,1,2,3
 bash finetune.sh ${train_config_name} ${model_name} ${gpu_use}
 ```

 | Training mode | Memory Required | Example GPU        |
 | ------------------ | --------------- | ------------------ |
 | Fine-Tuning (LoRA) | > 46 GB       | A6000(48G)           |
 | Fine-Tuning (Full) | > 100 GB         | 2*A100 (80GB) / 2*H100 |

-If your GPU memory is insufficient, please set the `fsdp_devices` parameter according to the following GPU memory reference, or reduce the `batch_size` parameter:
+If your GPU memory is insufficient, please set the `fsdp_devices` parameter according to the following GPU memory reference, or reduce the `batch_size` parameter.
+Or you can try setting `XLA_PYTHON_CLIENT_PREALLOCATE=false` in `finetune.sh`, it will cost lower gpu memory, but make training speed slower.

 The default `batch_size` is 32 in the table below.
 | GPU memory | Model type | GPU num |fsdp_devices | Example GPU |
 | ----- | ----- | ----- |-----| ----- |